c-f-h/baryrat/README.md

 ## Installation

-The implementation is in pure Python and requires only numpy and scipy as dependencies.
+The package is implemented in pure Python and depends only on numpy and scipy, with gmpy2 and flamp as optional dependencies as discussed above.
 Install it using pip:

     pip install baryrat